Takumi Iroha

-Takumi Iroha (彩羽匠, Iroha Takumi) is a Japanese professional wrestler working for Marvelous That's Women Pro Wrestling, where she is a double champion; she is both the AAAW Single Champion and one half of the current AAAW Tag Team Champions both in her second reign.
+Takumi Iroha (彩羽匠, Iroha Takumi) is a Japanese professional wrestler working for Marvelous That's Women Pro Wrestling, where she is the current two-time AAAW Single Champion and former two-time AAAW Tag Team Champions.
 She also competes in Seadlinnng, where she is a former Beyond the Sea Champion.
-In Pro Wrestling Noah, she is the current GHC Women's Championship in her first reign.
+In Pro Wrestling Noah, she is a former GHC Women's Champion.

 Iroha was trained by Fuka Kakimoto and made her debut in April 2013 for World Wonder Ring Stardom, where she is a former Artist of Stardom Champion.
 She would leave the promotion in 2015, and joined Chigusa Nagayo's Marvelous promotion, where she competes to this day.
-She is also known for her work in Seadlinng, Pro Wrestling Wave, and Pro Wrestling Noah.
+She is also known for her work in Seadlinng, Pro Wrestling Wave, and Pro Wrestling Noah, ROH.

 Career

 Iroha became a fan of pro wrestling in high school after watching a video of The Crush Gals, and idolised Chigusa Nagayo as a teenager.
 In 2012, while attending university, she attended a World Wonder Ring Stardom event in Korakuen Hall, and decided to drop out of college to pursue a career in pro wrestling.
 After dropping out of school, she moved to Tokyo and applied to join the Stardom dojo, where she was accepted after passing a tryout.